-DEVELOPMENT of Brooklyn Heights as a residential neighborhood began soon after the start in 1814 of a mechanized ferry service between Fulton Street in Manhattan and what became its continuation in the nascent village of Brooklyn incorporated two years later.
+Development of Brooklyn Heights as a residential neighborhood began in 1841 soon after the start of a mechanized ferry service between Fulton Street in Manhattan and what became its continuation in the nascent village of Brooklyn incorporated two years later.
 The owners of farms there began dividing their land into building lots.
 Construction of houses first occurred in the area near the ferry landing.

 Many of the houses in Willowtown date from the 1840s.
 Among them are the four unique two-story houses sharing a continuous portico of tall wooden columns at the southern end of Willow Place and the four survivors of nine clapboarded frame and brick houses in “Cottage Row” at the northern end of Columbia Place.

 The Alfred Tredway White Community Center on Willow Place dates from 1867.
 It was built as a chapel of the First Unitarian Church on Pierrepont Street at Monroe Place.
 Its namesake was a lay leader in the church and started a kindergarten there.
 In carrying out his efforts to improve housing for the urban poor, White pushed construction in 1889-90 of the six-story Riverside tenement on Columbia Place containing 280 two- to four-room apartments and 19 stores.
 This was the first such building to have both indoor plumbing and an outdoor garden.